brentjm/automation-platform/docs/overview.md

 ### 3. Workflow/Task Creation (Backend)

-- The Flask backend creates a new workflow and associated tasks in the Postgres database (`db` service).
-- The Flask backend creates a new workflow and associated tasks in the Postgres database (`db` service).
+- The Flask backend creates a new workflow entry in the worflow Postgres data base table.
 - The backend does **not** directly start the first task.
-Instead, database triggers emit a notification.
+Instead, database emits a notification.
-- A background listener in the backend receives the notification and triggers the instrument service for the first task.
+- A web hook background listener in the backend receives the notification and starts a workflows.
-(using Redis as the broker).

 ---

-### 4. Task Execution (Celery Worker)
+### 4. Task Execution (Celery Worker / Kubernetes Job)

+##### Celery Worker
+- Celery workers are for quick tasks that can be handled in the background (e.g. data retrieval, simple computations).
 - The Celery worker (`worker` service) picks up the task from the Redis queue.
-- The worker makes an HTTP POST request to the appropriate instrument service (`instrument-a` or `instrument-b`) at its `/run` endpoint, passing the task ID.

----

-### 5. Instrument Simulation (Instrument Service)

-- The instrument service simulates the lab process (e.g., waits, generates mock data).
+- The worker directly executes the task.
-- When done, it sends a POST request back to the backend’s webhook endpoint (`/api/webhook/task/update`) with the task ID, status (`completed`), and results.
+- This can also be used to simulate instrument workdlows for testing purposes.

+#### Kubernetes Job
+- For longer-running tasks, or tasks that benefit from isoloation, such as real instrument operations, a Kubernetes Job is created.
+- This allows for better resource management and isolation, and more modular workflow building.

 ---